Common Name: lilac

-No serious insect or disease problems.
-Leaves reportedly have good resistance to powdery mildew.
+Foliage regularly becomes infected with powdery mildew by late summer.
 Leaf-roll necrosis may occur.
+Potential insect visitors include aphids, caterpillars and scale.
 Flower buds are susceptible to frost injury in early spring.

 Effective as a specimen or massed.
 Shrub borders, foundations.
 Good screen or informal hedge for property lines.